mdevio/tiktok-username-checker/README.md

 # Installation:

+You can skip step 1 and 2 by simply typing the command `git clone https://github.com/mdevio/tiktok-username-checker.git` into your command prompt (in the directory where you want it installed).

 1. Install the latest version as a zip-archive with all the files here: [Tiktok Username Checker](https://github.com/mdevio/tiktok-username-checker/archive/refs/heads/main.zip)

 2. Extract the zip-file and store the contents somewhere on your drive.
 To do this I would recommend using either [7-zip](https://www.7-zip.org/download.html) or [WinRAR](https://www.win-rar.com/download.html).

-Note: You can skip step 1 and 2 by simply typing the command `git clone https://github.com/mdevio/tiktok-username-checker.git` into your command prompt (in the directory where you want it installed).

-4. Open up the command prompt on your windows machine and set your directory to the directory where you have the Tiktok Username Checker folder.
+3. Open up the command prompt on your windows machine and set your directory to the directory where you have the Tiktok Username Checker folder.
 (Hold down shift & right click on the folder, then press "Copy as path".)

-5. Run the following command: `cd PATH_YOU_COPIED` into the command prompt.
+4. Run the following command: `cd PATH_YOU_COPIED` into the command prompt.

-6. Run the following command: `pip install -r requirements.txt`.
+5. Run the following command: `pip install -r requirements.txt`.
 This command will install the necessary packages which are needed for the program to run without issues.

-7. Start the program by writing `python Tiktok Username Checker.py` or by simply double clicking the python file.
+6. Start the program by writing `python Tiktok Username Checker.py` or by simply double clicking the python file.

 # To-do list